Angel of Hadley

 Engraving based on a painting by Frederick Chapman depicting the legend.
 The original painting hangs in the Forbes Library in Northampton, Massachusetts.

 The Angel of Hadley is the central character in a possibly apocryphal tale combining the execution of Charles I in England, King Philip's War and Hadley, Massachusetts.
 According to the tale Colonel William Goffe, who was wanted for his role in the regicide, was hiding in Hadley when it was attacked by Indians in 1675 or 1676.
 Goffe, by then an aging figure, is said to have come out of his hiding to lead the local residents in the successful defense of their community against the attack.

 The story contains many kernels of truth, although some appear to have been deliberately obscured by chroniclers of the time (notably Increase Mather) in order to protect Goffe.
 There is strong evidence that he was in Hadley at the times of various attacks on Hadley, and many of the political and military leaders involved, as well as chroniclers of the time, knew of his presence and sympathized with his plight.
 There are inconsistent accounts about which attack he would have been involved in, and uncertainty about the location of troops that are conventionally claimed to have fought off the attackers.

 The legend

-King Philip's War broke out in southern New England in 1675 following disputes between Metacom, the leader of the Wampanoag tribe, who was also called King Philip, and the English colonies.
+King Philip's War broke out in southern New England in 1675 following disputes between Metacom (called King Phillip by the English) the leader of the Wampanoag tribe, and the English colonies.
 The war raged across southern New England in 1675, and numerous English frontier towns were attacked.
 According to the legend, one such attack was made against Hadley, Massachusetts, most commonly described as occurring on September 1, 1675.
 With all hope seemingly lost, a white-bearded man with a powerful bearing and wielding an old sword suddenly appeared.
 He organized the town militia before leading them to victory against the more numerous natives.
 He then disappeared.